Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-08-04** : 🔥 ***Support for SD3 ControlNet*** 🔥 > Add support for Stable Diffusion 3 ControlNet in ControlNet module.
+It currently only support canny, lineart, openpose and tile pre-processors.
+Other models will be added as soon as available.

   * 🆕 **2024-08-03** : 🔥 ***This week's updates*** 🔥 >
     - Add support for [bartowski/Meta-Llama-3.1-8B-Instruct-GGUF](https://hf.co/bartowski/Meta-Llama-3.1-8B-Instruct-GGUF) to Chatbot module.
 It needs further testings, but this model should become the default model for biniou chatbot.
     - Add support for LoRA models [thwri/dark-gothic-fantasy-xl](https://hf.co/thwri/dark-gothic-fantasy-xl), [itsVilen/Mspaint](https://hf.co/itsVilen/Mspaint) and [nerijs/pixel-art-xl](https://hf.co/nerijs/pixel-art-xl) to all eligible modules.